 Teachers periodically listen to their students read and use data to guide their instruction, interventions, and enrichment.
-The Benchmark Assessment System (BAS), Running Records based on grade level text, and RazPlus Benchmarking are examples of tools that can be used in the classroom to assess a student's reading fluency.
+The Quick Phonics Screener (QPS), Benchmark Assessment System (BAS), grade level CBMs are examples of classroom tools that can be used in the classroom to assess a student's reading fluency and phonics acquisition.